-Another way to slice it: Each founder gets 25% after a year of involvement in the company, and the remaining 75% can be doled out in 25% chunks at the end of each year, for the next three years.
+Another way to slice it: Each founder gets 25% after a year of involvement in the company, and the remaining 75% can be doled out in 25% chunks at the end of each year for the following three years.

 Common mistakes when splitting equity

-Although each situation is unique, there are common stumbling blocks founders encounter when deciding on startup equity splits.
+Although each situation is unique, there are a few common stumbling blocks founders encounter when deciding on startup equity splits.

 - Not getting it in writing: You'll want to make sure that the equity split you decided on is spelled out in a written agreement.
 A seasoned attorney who specializes in startups can help you lay out terms, address everyone’s concerns, and inform you of any potential issues that might pop up.